 They became the ‘Panj Para’ (the beloved five), and the first members of the ‘Khalsa’ (Pure Ones).
 They had no caste or class demarcation but were a wholly equal community that lives on today and celebrates the founding day of their clan each year.

 There are many festivals that take place all over India.
 If you love festivities read this blog to know more about the celebrations.

 Gurudwara Bangla Sahib Baisakhi decoration (Photo Credit – Sushant Sharma)

 Celebrating Baisakhi in Punjab

 The festival calls for the celebration of life through singing, dancing, parades and wrestling matches.
 Each echoes the powerful force of life that resides within the Sikhs.
-A loud and open-hearted people, they will drag you into the festivities.
+They are loud and open-hearted people and they will drag you into the festivities.
 You will arrive home breathless from dancing and unable to see beyond your full belly.

 Follow the march of the Nagar Kirtan through the streets as they sing out from the Guru Granth Sahib, the holy book that is revered as the eleventh and final of the Sikh Gurus.
 Celebrate the Baisakhi story where it originated and get a true sense of Sikh hospitality.

-If this community intrigues you, a must-visit city has to be the beautiful city of Amritsar.
+If this community intrigues you, then you must visit the beautiful city of Amritsar.

 helping you travel your way